rbewoor/Misc/README.md

 3) Script Name: splitDeepspeechCsvIntoTrainDevTest1.py

 Description: Script to split the Deepspeech CSV files into 3 files for TRAIN DEV and TEST.
 Expects exactly 6 Command line arguments (including the script name).
 Specifiy using absolute numbers or percentages.
 Specify whether or not to shuffle before splitting.
 Will not work if the split ratio is such that any of the output files will have not data due to too litte data or split ratio too small.
 Logging implemented.
+Each output file has same name as input file appended by underscore and TRAIN or DEV or TEST.

 4) Script Name: extractCharsFromCsvsMakeAlphabetFile3.py